 Tim said, "Does it get worse than that with everybody walking away at the end?"

 "Not really I suppose.
 Thou did fine today, both of you did fine today.
 Actually, Bix did better than fine.
-I'm very happy with you."
+I'm very happy with thee."
 Bix was beside herself with pride and joy.

 They called it "C-2" to avoid the issue of whether it was the second Charybdis or the first Crescent.
 Design solved the differential equations for the controls from first principles and used data from the previous test flight in their analyses.
 The control surfaces were now longer and tapered.
 Prototype did transverse wind-tunnel tests as well as straight-on and ran the engines together to make sure they tracked well.
 Bix spent dozens of hours in the simulator with the version of Crescent from the original studies, the version of Charybdis that Abe had made decades ago, and a new version developed with the results of the earlier test.
 Everybody went along with Abe's earlier rants, some more willingly than others, but the end result was an airplane Abe would have been proud of then and now.